Choose only the weeks you want!

 Parents, are you seeking GREEN Time to balance SCREEN Time for your kids this spring?

 Research shows time spent in nature can reduce stress, increase focus and attention, improve health, and even enhance academic performance.

-With talented educators, experienced naturalists, miles of trails, and acres of green space your child will have an awesome autumn exploring, discovering, and enjoying the great outdoors.
+With talented educators, experienced naturalists, miles of trails, and acres of green space your child will have an awesome spring exploring, discovering, and enjoying the great outdoors.

 Arts & Crafts

 We take COVID-19 safety precautions seriously!

 Up-to-date Immunization Records

 - All registrants must submit the current immunization records PRIOR to the first program day to participate in activities.
 Children will not be permitted to attend programs if we do not have current immunization records.